developer

 Multi user products

-plenigo enables you to sell products for families or B2B customers.
+Frisbii Media enables you to sell products for families or B2B customers.
 These products work with an invitation.
 Once a multi user product is bought, customer can invite people to use it together with himself.
-You can start invitation process with plenigo javascript SDK.
+You can start invitation process with Frisbii Media javascript SDK.

 Start invitation